richardjtelford/checker/README.md

-One of the challenges with teaching R is that some students come to practicals with very old versions of R, or without critical packages installed, despite instructions.
+One of the challenges with teaching R is that some students come to practicals with very old versions of R, or without critical packages installed.
+One solution is to use [rstudio.cloud](rstudio.cloud), where the instructor can control the versions of software and packages used.

-The `checker` package check whether the recommended (or more recent) versions of R, RStudio and packages are installed.
-Information on what is required is specified in a yaml file.
-A yaml file is included in the installation, and can also be supplied with a URL or path.
+The `checker` attempts to be an alternative solution.
+It checks whether the recommended (or more recent) versions of R, RStudio and packages, as specified in a yaml file, are installed.
+A sample yaml file is included in the installation.
+One can also be supplied with a URL or path.

 ## Installation

-You can install the development version of checker from [GitHub](https://github.com/) with:
+You can install the development version of `checker` from [GitHub](https://github.com/) with:

 ``` r